This feature is available in all editions.

 A Backlog Group is a system asset that contains a functional grouping of similar items that can span Projects and Sprints/Iterations.
 For example, Security, Reporting, Integration, User Interface, or Payment Processing could all be backlog groups within a project.
-In previous version of VersionOne, Backlog Groups were called a Theme or a Feature Group.
+In previous versions of Digital.ai Agility, Backlog Groups were called a Theme or a Feature Group.

 The process that divides a portfolio item into a set of smaller backlog items during the planning process.
 Breakdown is typically used to spread functionality creation across multiple sprints, teams, or even projects.

 The executable build identifier in which the code for a given task or backlog item has been included.

 Burndown reports show the progression of a team through a set of work.
 They display a series of snapshots of the remaining and completed work.

 Stops the current action and returns to the previous page.
 Note that it does not undo items that have already been saved.